Kordrad/Confiks/packages/cli/README.md

 - [husky v8][husky]: Enables Git hooks.
 - [lint-stagged v15][lint-stagged]: Lints only the files that are staged in Git.
-- [pretty-quick v3][pretty-quick]: Runs Prettier on your changed files.

 ###### Linters